shivvamm/Socialpedia/README.md

 # Socialpedia
-# An Interative platform to giveaway informations
+# An Interactive platform to giveaway informations